CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 This template provides a Docker setup to use the environment.
 For detailed information on the setup refer to the next section [(_More details on the setup_)](#_delete-me_-more-details-on-the-setup).
-The python version and package name have already been filled by the `fill_template.sh` script.
+The Python version and package name have already been filled by the `fill_template.sh` script.
 It remains to

 1. Specify your initial dependencies.